SMJK Seg Hwa: Sixth Form (Pre-University)

-Sports stadia

-Festing stadium
+Festing Stadium

 In 1959, the then principal Tseng Hsi Kuei with the assistance of his former colleague General Festing, cleared 5 acre of unused land of the school and converted the same into a sport stadium.
 The stadium was named after the General as "Festing Stadium".
 The stadium is now being used as football field.

 Woo Seng Hwa Sports Stadium

 In 2006, with the assistance of the Chinese community in the district of Segamat, a sports stadium is being constructed.
 This stadium is used as badminton courts, exhibition halls and other purposes.
 This stadium is named after the former Principal of the school Woo Seng Hwa.

 Libraries

 The old library, named "Woo Seng Hwa Library", is now for lower form secondary students usage.
 The library is for the students to study, read, borrow reading materials and use media like electronic dictionary and radios.
 In 2008, a new library was set up for the usage of Upper Secondary students as well as Sixth Formers.